Stella Maris consists of two campuses: the main campus on Eurobin Avenue and Benedict Campus, a short five-minute walk away on Pittwater Road.

 Click here for more information about Music.

-Now our Senior Campus, the senior girls enjoy the facilities at Bennies, which complement and extend the main campus, including
+Year 11 and 12 students enjoy the facilities at ‘Bennies’, our Senior Campus, which complement and extend the main campus, including:

 - general purpose classrooms all fitted with interactive data projectors and Apple TV

-- operable walls between six of the classrooms meaning that the space can be opened up for major examinations and special events
+- operable walls between six of the classrooms meaning that the space can be opened up for major examinations, guest speakers and special events

-- a spacious open area used by seniors as a study and comfortable common area including a fully equipped student kitchen
+- a spacious study and comfortable common area including a fully equipped student kitchen

 All Year 11 and 12 exams, including the Higher School Certificate Trials and final HSC examinations, are held at Bennies, at which time the top floor of the campus becomes a dedicated exam space that is supportive of the girls’ particular needs at this very important and often emotional moment in their Stella journey.